 We have an omnibus incentive plan that was approved by our Board of Directors effective as of October 15, 2009 and approved by our stockholders at the Annual Meeting of Stockholders held on November 30, 2009.
 Under the 2009 Plan, we may grant nonqualified and incentive stock options and other stockbased awards to employees, non-employee directors and consultants.
-Our prior equity incentive plan was terminated effective as of November 30, 2009.
+Between October 15, 2009, and June 30, 2019, a total of 1.4 million shares of common stock have been authorized under the 2009 Plan for issuance to our employees, non-employee directors and consultants.
+As of June 30, 2019, there were 229,000 remaining shares available for grant under the 2009 Plan.